 To help you decide which Northern Arizona attractions are worth your time (and those to skip), I’ve devised a helpful guide highlighting the regions 10 best attractions (based on my personal experiences), along with those 10 that I just do not feel are worthy of the time/price/etc.

 Enjoy the suggestions and feel free to suggest a few of your own!

 To Visit/Do in Flagstaff and surrounding areas in Northern Arizona

 1. Explore Walnut Canyon National Monument

-Walnut Canyon, a wonderful place to get in some exercise for the day and learn about the lives of the Singua (ancient people who inhabited the area from 600-1400 AD), is without a doubt one attraction worth visiting.
+Walnut Canyon, a wonderful place to get in some exercise for the day and learn about the lives of the Sinagua (ancient tribe who inhabited the area from 600-1400 AD), is without a doubt one attraction worth visiting.

-The 2 mile long Island Trail journey will take about an hour and a half, depending on how good shape you are in and if you are used to the higher elevation (take it easy as hiking in 7000 feet is much harder on your body!).
+The 2 mile long Island Trail journey will take about an hour and a half, depending on your current fitness level and if you are used to the higher elevation (take it easy as hiking at 7000 feet is much harder on your body!).
 The hike will not seem all that long when taking in the incredible vistas and diverse plant life along the way.

 25 ancient cliff dwellings can be found within the canyon.
 You will see many of these during your visit, including this 2 bedroom pueblo (from AD 1100) along the Rim Trail.

 Aside from a regular daytime visit, you must sign up for a guided stargazing tour if your visit falls during the summer season.
 Flagstaff is an International Dark Skies City (the world’s first) and the stargazing opportunities (at Walnut and elsewhere) are simply spectacular!